 The BFT is also the story of 4.

 Ku and Mae met at Parson's School of Design in 1994 as teens bunking together for the summer program.
 Ku studied Fine Art and Mae studied Fashion, each rounding out their college application portfolios.
-The thread of their friendship winds through Brooklyn, India and Italy.
+The thread of their friendship winds through Brooklyn, India and Europe.
 Through all the twists and turns, one thing has remained constant: a creative dialogue and symbiosis that spans decades.

 Ku found work as a designer in both high fashion and mass brands.
 As she traveled the globe, she found that the best product was created by people with passion for their craft, whether they worked in the bustling, jammed factories of Guangzhou or the serene, family-owned studios in Veneto.
 In every factory, in every country, many of these passionate makers were women.
 They worked not just to support their families but also to nourish their creative spirits.
 In the best factories, these women had power, their voices were heard, and they knit together communities that supported healthy families.

 Mae got her BFA from Parsons and BA from the New School, made art and traveled the world in search of rich cultural experiences from years studying art in Italy, months hitchhicking around Turkey, to crossing Spain on foot to half a year in India.
 While exhibiting art across the US, Mae went on to get her MFA from Bard College and ran a yoga retreat center on the banks of the Navesink River.
 While art and culture is her passion she earned a living as a fashion concept designer for mass market brands in the US and Japan.

 In 2017, after years of working together on various freelance projcects, Mae & Ku decided to come together on a minimalist capsule collection, combining their design talents and desire for ethical & sustainable practices into developing a distinct collection of functional garments that, once finished, would become an artwork in and of itself.